Supernorwood/the-intention-api/README.md

-# the-intention-api

-I'd be glad to create a README.md file in Markdown format for your Spring API that manages intentions, including setting, retrieving, and various case modifications:

 # Intention Management API

 This Spring API provides functionalities for managing intentions, allowing users to set, retrieve, and modify their intentions with different case conversions.